 July 7, 2019

-For backwards compatibility, functions are still mostly supported, but mixing functions and coroutines won’t work in some inheritance scenarios.
+For backwards compatibility, functions are still accepted, but mixing functions and coroutines won’t work in some inheritance scenarios.

 If you were setting